explosion/spacy-llm/README.md

 - **Modular functions** to define the [**task**](#Tasks) (prompting and parsing) and [**backend**](#Backend) (model to use)
 - Support for **hosted APIs** and self-hosted **open-source models**
 - Integration with [`MiniChain`](https://github.com/srush/MiniChain) and [`LangChain`](https://github.com/hwchase17/langchain)
+- Access to **[OpenAI API](https://platform.openai.com/docs/api-reference/introduction)**, including GPT-4 and various GPT-3 models
-- Access to [OpenAI API](https://platform.openai.com/docs/api-reference/introduction), open-source [Dolly](https://huggingface.co/databricks) models hosted on Hugging Face
+- Built-in support for **open-source [Dolly](https://huggingface.co/databricks)** models hosted on Hugging Face
 - Usage examples for **Named Entity Recognition** and **Text Classification**
 - Easy implementation of **your own functions** via [spaCy's registry](https://spacy.io/api/top-level#registry) for custom prompting, parsing and model integrations

 ## ⏳ Install

-`spacy-llm` will be installed automatically from **spaCy v.3.5.3 onwards**.
-For older spaCy v3 versions, you can run the following in the same virtual environment where you already have `spacy` [installed](https://spacy.io/usage).
+`spacy-llm` will be installed automatically in future spaCy versions.
+For now, you can run the following in the same virtual environment where you already have `spacy` [installed](https://spacy.io/usage).

 ```bash
 python -m pip install spacy-llm